pogosandbox/necrobotvisualizer/README.md

-# MobBot Visualizer (formerly NecrobotVisualizer)
+# NecrobotVisualizer

-You have to be up to date on the bot side (master or maybe latest release).
+You have to be up to date on the Necrobot side (master or maybe latest release).
-In the Visualizer, the url on the config page should match the port you configured on the bot side (both have the same default).
+In the Visualizer, the url on the config page should match the port you configured on NecroBot side (both have the same default).

 ## Installer